List of Regular Show episodes

 Quintel initially worked as a writer and staff director for the Cartoon Network series Camp Lazlo and The Marvelous Misadventures of Flapjack before he was offered to produce a short for the network's showcase project The Cartoonstitute.
 Quintel developed the Regular Show pilot for the project, utilizing characters from his California Institute of the Arts student films The Naïve Man from Lolliland (2005) and 2 in the AM PM (2006).
 While The Cartoonstitute was ultimately scrapped, Cartoon Network executives approved the production of Regular Show, starting with its first season.
 Its first two seasons were rating successes, with Nielsen Media Research ranking the series at number one in its time period amongst its primary demographic.
 As of May 2013, the program averages approximately 2 to 2.5 million viewers each week.

 Regular Show received positive reviews from critics and has been noted for its appeal towards different age groups, simplistic animation style, and frequent references to 1980s popular culture.
 It has attained four Primetime Emmy Award nominations, including a win in the Short-format Animation category for the 2012 third season episode "Eggscellent".
 The series has also been nominated for two Annie Awards, as well as three BAFTA Children's Awards.
 The eighth and final season was announced by Cartoon Network on July 7, 2015.
-A film adaptation, Regular Show: The Movie, premiered on November 25, 2015.
-After eight successful seasons and 261 episodes, Regular Show concluded on January 16, 2017, with "A Regular Epic Final Battle".
+A film adaptation based on the series, titled Regular Show: The Movie, premiered on November 25, 2015.
+After eight seasons and 244 episodes, Regular Show concluded on January 16, 2017, with the 33-minute finale "A Regular Epic Final Battle".

+On June 12, 2024, Warner Bros.
+Discovery announced that a new series featuring some characters from Regular Show had been greenlit, with Quintel returning as showrunner.